Developer Blog

 dnf search media-player

-The fact that Red Hat backs it gives me confidence that it’s not going anywhere.
+The fact that Red Hat backs it gives me confidence, and it’s a great entry point into a more technical Linux distro without being overwhelming.

-But most of the time, my Fedora machine just works.
-And when it doesn’t, I actually understand enough to fix it myself.
+But those moments are rare.
+Most of the time, my Fedora machine just works, and when it doesn’t, I now have the knowledge to fix it myself (sometimes ).